RightCapitalHQ/php-parser/README.md

 # Introduction

 This NPM package is focusing on providing to following abilities:

-- A TypeScript/JavaScript wrapper to calling nicki's PHP-Parser
+- A TypeScript/JavaScript wrapper for calling nicki's PHP-Parser
 - Sort of auto generated type definitions to annotate the AST (represented as JSON) from nicki's PHP-Parser cli
 - Some util/helper functions to easily retrieving proper PHP AST node with correct type annotation